Safe Policies for Reinforcement Learning via Primal-Dual Methods: Numerical Results

 Now, let us take a closer look at the safety guarantees associated with our proposed approach.
-First we evaluate the safety attained for each constraint (in our scenario, each obstacle).
-We look at instances of these probabilities as the algorithm iterates and we consider $500$ independent evaluations of the algorithm at intervals of $4{,}000$ iterations.
+First, we evaluate the safety attained for each constraint (in our scenario, each obstacle).
+We look at instances of these probabilities as the algorithm iterates and we consider $500$ independent evaluations of the algorithm at intervals of $40{,}000$ iterations.
 In Figure \ref{fig:safetyProb}, we plot the resulting mean value and one standard deviation band.
 Besides the bottom-right plot, we have five different plots, color-coded according to the obstacle they represent (cf. Fig. \ref{fig:quiver}).
 Recall that the safety requirement is $1-\delta_i=0.999$, which we plot in dashed lines.

-Our proposed primal-dual algorithm, as expected, reaches the required safety level first in mean (approximately, after $10{,}000$ iterations, the mean value for the five constraints is under the required safety level).
+The primal-dual algorithm, as expected, reaches the required safety level first in mean (approximately, after $10{,}000$ iterations, the mean value for the five constraints is under the required safety level).
 As the algorithm keeps iterating, the resulting distribution gets tighter, and ultimately, the one standard deviation band also falls into the safety requirements.
 Also, observe that the green obstacle (the one that is harder to navigate around), is the one that takes longer to reach the required level of safety.
 This obstacle takes longer in mean to reach the required level of safety and has a wider distribution.
 Furthermore, it is worth remarking that the algorithm converges to a policy which is safer than the one demanded.
-Recall that due to the use of a primal-dual stochastic approach (Algorithm \ref{alg_pd}) instead of the more computationally expensive dual descent (Algorithm \ref{alg_dual_descent}) the resulting policy will not necessary lie on the boundary of the set of constraints (that is, we may converge to safer policies than demanded).